-Female Drosophila suzukii preferentially oviposit on ripe fruit but will also oviposit on unripe and over-ripe fruit (Kanzawa 1939).
+Female Drosophila suzukii preferentially oviposit on ripe fruit but will also oviposit on unripe and over-ripe fruit (Kanzawa 1939; Lee et al. 2011a, Brewer et al. 2012).
 On cherry fruit, the preferred oviposition period is two to three days before harvest (Kanzawa 1939).
-Larval development in ripe fruit is high and is lower in fruit of other ripeness (Kanzawa 1939).
+Larval development in ripe fruit is high and is lower in fruit of other stages of ripeness (Kanzawa 1939; Lee et al. 2011a).
 Larvae feeding in fruit that is very acidic fail to complete development (Kanzawa 1935).
 When females are given a host choice with Prunus spp., compared to cherry, oviposition occurs in peaches and plums at a rate of 27% and 9% respectively.
 Oviposition trials on wine and table grapes have shown oviposition does not occur on undamaged grapes with low sugar levels (Malguashca et al. 2010).
 Oviposition will occur on damaged fruit with low sugar levels but larvae develop poorly and fail to pupate (Malguashca et al. 2010).
-In contrast, under the same experimental conditions, fully ripe table grapes are attacked at high levels (Malguashca et al. 2010).
+In contrast, under the same experimental conditions, undamaged fully ripe table grapes are attacked at higher levels (Malguashca et al. 2010) and table grapes are considered a host in Washington State, USA (TFREC 2010).
+Kanzawa (1939) recorded that different varieties of grapes sustained different levels of attack and considered skin thickness was the factor that limited oviposition.
+More recently, limited oviposition trials on some varieties of table grapes have shown low/no attack (USDA 2010) while other varieties have shown good levels of oviposition (e.g. on 'Thompson seedless', Bolda 2009; AWFG 2009; WSUE 2010).
+More recently, when Drosophila suzukii is given a choice between several hosts (e.g. raspberry, cherry, strawberry), 'Thompson seedless' were the least preferred host (Lee et al. 2011a).
 During the reproductive season for Drosophila suzukii in Yamanashi Prefecture in central Honshu, Japan, numbers of adults are greatest during early summer and autumn with a sharp decrease in numbers through the hottest period of summer (Kanzawa 1939; Mitsui et al. 2010).
 The decrease in adult numbers is unlikely to be due to a lack of host material; Drosophila suzukii can attack a range of hosts that fruit throughout the season in Japan (Sasaki and Sato 1995b).
 It is more likely that high temperatures lead to a decrease in adult numbers.
 For example, further north in Honshu, in Fukushima Prefecture, where mean maximum temperatures are several degrees cooler in summer (JMA 2010), the bimodal peak in Drosophila suzukii abundance during early summer and autumn has not always been observed (Sasaki and Sato 1995c).
 In 1993, the abundance of Drosophila suzukii on a range of hosts steadily increased through the reproductive season until a peak population was reached in autumn.
 However, in 1991 and 1992 in Fukushima Prefecture, when mean summer temperatures were 2-4 °C higher than 1993 (JMA 2010), numbers of Drosophila suzukii decreased during the hottest period of summer (Sasaki and Abe 1993).
-The recent work of Mitsui et al. (2010) has shown as the season becomes warmer Drosophila suzukii migrates from low to high altitude.
-The increase in the Drosophila suzukii population at altitude coincides with a decrease in the population at the lower (hotter) altitudes in mid summer (Mitsui et al. 2010).
+The work of Mitsui et al. (2010) has shown as the season becomes warmer Drosophila suzukii migrates from low to high altitude.
+The increase in the Drosophila suzukii population at altitude coincides with a decrease in the population at the lower (hotter) altitudes in midsummer (Mitsui et al. 2010).
 Since suitable fruit would be available at the lower altitudes during this period (Sasaki and Sato 1995b) the decrease in population is likely to be due to unfavourably high temperatures.